lucas-carmo/METiS/readme.md

 ### **Compiling and running**
-After installing all the previous dependencies/third party tools listed above, METiS can be compiled and linked using `.\build_metis`.
-It can then be run using `.\METiS path\to\input\file.txt`
+After installing all the previous dependencies/third party tools listed above, METiS can be compiled and linked using `./build_metis`.
+It can then be run using `./METiS path/to/input/file.txt`.
+Note that to use Intel MKL you have to run `source /opt/intel/oneapi/setvars.sh` or equivalent depending on your MKL path.

 ## **Windows**